• twitter-icon

 • The transaction with consideration: If in a case amount of ITC calculated for balance useful life as described in Rule 44 (6) of CGST Act as compared to the tax calculated on the transaction value.

-• If Amount of ITC is greater (>) than tax and the registered person is to be paid that much amount and same should be treated as Output tax liability.
-The similar amount to be furnished in GSTR 1 Return Form.
-That means for businesses, it is necessary to prepare tax invoice and the most interesting point is that taxable value has to be reverse calculated and that value may be different from actual consideration received.
+• If the amount of ITC is greater (>) than tax and the registered person is to be paid that much amount and same should be treated as Output tax liability.
+A similar amount is to be furnished in the GSTR 1 Return Form.
+That means for businesses, it is necessary to prepare tax invoices and the most interesting point is that taxable value has to be reverse calculated and that value may be different from the actual consideration received.

 Let us Understand with an Example